carlobaldassi/RecombinatorKMeans.jl/README.md

 After this `using RecombinatorKMeans` should work and `reckmeans` should run in parallel.

+### Reproducing the results in the paper

+For the purpose of complete reproducibility, you can check out the tag `paper-v1` of the repository, which will get you the version of the code used to collect the results in the [paper][RKMarXiv].
+Also, the repository includes a file "Manifest_20190429.toml" that specifies the exact version of the dependencies that were used.
+You can use it to overwrite your "Manifest.toml" file and then call `instantiate` in pkg mode to reproduce the same environment.

 ## Licence

 The code is released under the MIT licence.